 When you receive your salary, X% goes directly to your emergency fund.
 I would recommend 5-10%.
-You put the money towards your goal and you automate it.
+Putting money towards your goal, and you automate it.
 That way, you don’t have to look at it before you’ve reached your goal.

-Now it’s easy for me to save money, and I take $888 from my checking account every month and transfer it automatically to my savings account.
+Now it’s easy for me to save money, and I take $888 from my checking account every month and is an automatic deductible to my savings account.

 I started two years ago with $50 every month.
 It’s good to be working towards something, even though it’s slow.

 When you are automating, you are protecting yourself.
-You will start off with good intentions.
-Once the good intentions wear off, it’s easy to spend your money on something else and get distracted.
+You will start with good intentions.
+Once the good intentions wear off, it’s easy to spend an amount of money on something else and get tempted.

 By automating, you are setting yourself up for success.

-There are 2 two ways to make sure you are speeding up your process of building an emergency fund.
+There are 2 two ways to make sure you are speeding up your building an emergency fund.

-If you have fewer expenses every month, you’re having less money than you should save for your emergency fund.
-Thus a shorter amount of time needed to build up your emergency fund.
+If you have fewer expenses every month, you have more money than you can save for your emergency fund.
+Thus a shorter amount of time is needed to build up your emergency fund.